sbeam/zencodable/README.md

 3. this gem (zencodable) in your gemfile, and typhoeus.

     gem 'zencodable'
-    gem 'typhoeus'
+    gem 'typhoeus' # NOTE: for heroku deploys, pin to 0.2.4 https://github.com/dbalatero/typhoeus/issues/123

 # Setup

 ## Zencoder API keys and initializer settings

 the [zencoder](https://github.com/zencoder/zencoder-rb) gem expects access to your Zencoder API keys in some fashion.
 Also, [typhoeus](https://github.com/dbalatero/typhoeus) is a big improvement for HTTP stuffs.
 Thirdly, Zencoder's API v2 (soon to be released as of 2011-12-4) is full of options, has more progress information and much more hotness - so let's use that!.

 So, I like something in `config/initializers/zencoder.rb` like